 It is July 20, 1980 — the very first day of competition for the football tournament of the Games of the XXII Olympiad hosted by the Union of Soviet Socialist Republics.
 The defending gold medalists from the German Democratic Republic and Spain each score within a minute of each other to draw 1-1 in Group C while 100,000 spectators watch at the Republican Stadium in the Ukrainian city of Kiev.
 Meanwhile, at the massive Grand Arena of the Central Lenin Stadium (103,000 capacity at that time), the home-standing U.S.S.R. thrash Venezuela 4-0 to open Group A.

 Thousands and thousands of miles to the west at the modest A.S.D.
 Stadium (which had a capacity for 20,000 at that time) in the mid-Atlantic region of the eastern United States, one would-be U.S. Olympic team member is warming up with Pennsylvania Stoners as they prepare to meet the visiting Cleveland Cobras in an American Soccer League match.

-Thanks in part to a three-goal effort from ROMAN URBANCZYK, the Polish Cannon produced by Louis E. Dieruff High School over on the city’s East Side, the Stoners strangle the Cobras 5-2 in front of a hearty 3,808 spectators.
+Thanks in part to a three-goal effort from ROMAN URBANCZUK, the Polish Cannon produced by Louis E. Dieruff High School over on the city’s East Side, the Stoners strangled the Cobras 5-2 in front of a hearty 3,808 spectators.

 The 1980 Olympic football tournament will conclude on August 2 in front of a reported crowd of 70,000 at the Grand Arena of the Central Lenin Stadium in Moscow when the East Germans fail to successfully defend their crown in the Gold Medal Match and fall to Czechoslovakia 1-0 on a goal scored in the last quarter hour.